juan3178316/minecraft-totems-recreation/README.md

 # mc-totems-recreation
-Recreate the Minecraft totems with Javascript
+Recreate the Minecraft bedrock totems with Javascript